 The vm-snapshot-create-enable command enables the system's ability to create snapshots.
 By default, the system's ability to create snapshots is enabled.
 Only users with the role Administrator (the group admin) can execute this command.
-Users with the role Platform Admin (the group platform_admin) or Read Only (the group read-only) cannot execute this command.
+Users with the role Platform Admin (the group $platform\admin$ ) or Read Only (the group read-only) cannot execute this command.

-\$ avcli -H localhost -u admin -p password vm-snapshot-createenable vm-snapshot-delete avcli vm-snapshot-delete snapshot...
+\$ avcli -H localhost -u admin -p password vm-snapshot-create-enable snapshot One or more snapshots of the VM.
+Specify a snapshot by ID. ---------- -- vm-snapshot-export

-The vm-snapshot-delete command deletes the specified snapshots.
+The ${\tt vm-snapshot-delete}$ command deletes the specified snapshots.